 Put the "whip tip" on the thin CA bottle and carefully wick the CA under only one side of the frets, immediately wiping up any excess.
-2 sides if the fret was loose in the slot.
 It is thinner than water and runs quickly.
 Keep the tip about 1⁄4" away from the ends of the frets to not have the glue run off the fretboard onto the finish.
-Quickly clamp the fret down with your radiused sanding block for a couple of minutes while the glue dries.
-BE SURE you've applied Renaissance Wax to the fretboard first!!
+I lightly blow on the fret for a few seconds to help the glue set, you'd smell it and it will burn you eyes.
+Leave it clamped for about a minute to be sure.
+Remove the radius block and do the tap test again to be sure it's set.